 Ignite a small pile of coals and keep them to one side – these will be your indirect heat source.
 A charcoal chimney starter is a fast and safe Barbecue Accessory that can assist here!

-Reference your (downloadable) smoking times and temperature chart to determine the temperature and estimated smoking time to ensure your hot-smoking meats are cooked.
+Reference your (downloadable) smoking times and temperatures chart to determine the temperature and estimated smoking time to ensure your hot-smoking meats are cooked.

 Choose your Smoking woods before you start your cook-up.
-Smoking woods generally fall into three main types:
+Smoking wood generally falls into three main types:

 1. Hardwoods– oak, birch, and beechwood